dcomtois/summarytools/README.md

 | **51-70** |  317 | 32.51 |  83.69 |
 |  **71 +** |  159 | 16.31 | 100.00 |

-Note that the overridden attributes are stil part of the *age\_stats* object.
+Note that the overridden attributes are still part of the *age\_stats* object.

 ## Order of Priority for options

-1. Options overridden explicitly with `print()` or `view()` have precendence
+1. Options overridden explicitly with `print()` or `view()` have precedence
 2.  options specified as explicit arguments to `freq() / ctable() / descr() / dfSummary()` come second
 3. Global options, which can be set with `st_options`, come third